cnobile2012/parsing_tools/README.rst

 xml2dict
 --------

-This tool will parse any XML document into a dict.
-The dict becomes very verbose since it will indicate any attributes, elements and namespaces used in the XML document.
+This tool should be able to parse any XML document into Python objects.
+The output will become very verbose since it will include all attributes, elements and namespaces found in the XML document.